CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 1. Close the Microsoft Word tabs that are open on your browser to exit from Word.

 ## Review

-In this lab, you have completed:
+In this lab, you completed:

-- Explore the capabilities of sensitivity labels
+* Explored the capabilities of sensitivity labels
-- How to apply a label
+* Learned how to apply a label
-- Impact of that label
+* Reviewed the impact of that label

 ## You have successfully completed the lab